 - tree and plant oil treatments, such as tea tree oil, eucalyptus oil and lavender oil herbal remedies

-The charity Community Health Concern has a video about wet combing for head lice.
+The charity Community Hygiene Concern has a video about wet combing for head lice.

 You cannot prevent head lice